-The Traditional method is to use a Cotton Rounds with Regular Nail Polish Remover.
+The Traditional method is to use Cotton Rounds with Regular Nail Polish Remover.

-Thankfully, there’s a couple of others and much much better ways that you can use to take off glitter polish off, so lets get Started.
+Thankfully, there are a couple of others and much much better ways that you can use to take off glitter polish, so let’s get started.

 The first way is using Felt.
 That’s right, the material that is usually used for arts and crafts!

 It doesn’t have to be anything special, but just a regular Felt like this.